 What is the significance of this class division between black groups compared to a normal difference in perspective and experience between the "haves" and "have nots?"
-The evidence seems to suggest there is a growing division of interests within a group that traditionally had interests that were indivisible and monolithic.
+The evidence seems to suggest there is a growing division of interest within a group that traditionally had interests that were indivisible and monolithic.
 The tradition of solidarity grounded in social victimization was formerly not complicated by class.
 The objective evidence of class was insignificant compared to the brutal and common victimization as members of a racial group.
 Both classes now have major concerns that require a different kind of attention.
 Our language, institutions, and forums do not reflect this fact or facilitate a solution.
 How is this phenomenon of class schism related to the present political and ideological issues?

 There are several areas where these two worlds collide with the larger world of policy politics.
 The language of that discussion (or the lack of one) and the balancing of interests and advocacy in the black community are themes of this essay.
 There are issues of public policy where the battle is not only strategic, but also ideological, especially regarding help for the underclass.
-These issues include: interdependence of interests, the nature of the "safety net," government intervention to promote a class standard (read: middle-class standard), the role of local institutions versus government, spokesmanship for blacks in political and institutional arenas.
+These issues include: interdependence of interests, the role of local institutions versus government, the nature of the "safety net," government intervention to promote a class standard (read: middle-class standard), spokesmanship for blacks in political and institutional arenas.
+The latter three issues are of primary importance in this discussion of the balancing of interests and advocacy in the black community.